mkws

 ../bin/mkws https://example.com ../

-However, we do recommend distributing the .upp*
+However, we do recommend distributing the .upp* files so

 other can people can read and learn from your code, and preferably link